q3769/conottle/README.md

 Each individual client can have only one single dedicated executor at any given moment.
 The executor is backed by a worker thread pool with maximum size `singleClientMaxConcurrency`.
 Thus, the client's execution concurrency can never go beyond, and will always be throttled at `singleClientMaxConcurrency`.
-The total count of clients that can be serviced in parallel is then throttled by a semaphore.
+The individual executors themselves are then pooled collectively, at a maximum pool size of `concurrentClientMaxTotal`; this throttles the total number of clients that can be serviced in parallel.

 If both builder parameters are provided, the `Conottle` instance's maximum number of concurrent threads is the `singleClientMaxConcurrency` multiplied by the `concurrentClientMaxTotal`.